savus4/Primuss-Boss/README.md

-# Grade-Checker
+# Primuss Grade Checker

-Check whether your grades updated in Primuss!
+Automatically check your Primuss Grades like a boss!